MA (4139) :12 months full-time; 24 months part-time (180 credits)

 Modules are also available on a Continuing Professional Development (CPD) basis

-Graduates from this programme can pursue a career in the heritage sector or conduct further research.
+Graduates from this programme can also pursue a career in the art museum or gallery sector or conduct further research.

 Information about the structure of this programme, the entrance requirements, tuition fees and relevant funding opportunities is available on the University's Postgraduate Study pages.